tanish-j/Telecom-Churn/README.md

-# Telecom-Churn Prediction
+## Telecom-Churn Prediction

+## Short Description
 This project aims to predict customer churn for a telecommunications company using various machine learning techniques.
 By identifying customers likely to leave, the company can take proactive measures to retain them.

 ## Getting Started
 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.